Pruning flowers: how to prune dahlias, grasses and more

 Flowers that grow in panicles, or on the end of short stems, should be cut off individually.
 Follow the stem of the dead flower down to where it joins a main stem, and cut it off.
 I use lightweight snips with pointed blades, sold as florist’s snips, as these are easier to manoeuvre right down to the base of the stem you are removing.
+Don't miss our round up of the best pruning tools.
 Flowers that grow on long, single stems, such as Cirsium, red-hot pokers and delphiniums, should be cut to the base of the stem.
 Use secateurs to cut the stem off as close to the ground as possible.
 Deadheading will prevent plants from seeding about, so if you want your aquilegias, for example, to sow themselves around the garden you will need to leave some flowers to set seed.
 Seed is also a useful source of food for wildlife, particularly in the autumn, and seeing a family of chaffinches gorge on the seed of echinaceas is a far more inspiring sight than that of a few extra flowers.
 Read our full guide on pruning roses.

 Pruning perennials for foliage